contagon/handbook/handbook/33-records-and-reports.md

 ### 33.6.10 Records of Members Who Have Intellectual Disabilities

-If the bishop determines that a person who is at least 8 years old is not accountable, he instructs a clerk to indicate “Not Accountable” in the baptism section of the person’s membership record (see [38.2.3.5](38-church-policies-and-guidelines.md#38235-persons-with-intellectual-disabilities)).
-The clerk sends the update to Church headquarters or the area office.
-The membership record should not be canceled.
+If the bishop determines that a person who is at least 8 years old is not accountable, he or a clerk indicates “Not Accountable” in the baptism section of the person’s membership record in Leader and Clerk Resources (LCR) (see [38.2.3.5](38-church-policies-and-guidelines.md#38235-persons-with-intellectual-disabilities)).
+Where LCR is not available, the clerk sends the update to Church headquarters or the area office.
+The membership record is not canceled.

-### 33.6.11 Records of Members Who Are Deaf or Hearing Impaired
+### 33.6.11 Records of Members Who Are Deaf or Hard of Hearing

-Members who use sign language, and their families, may choose to have their Church membership records in one of the following places: (1) their home ward, (2) a ward that is designated to host a group for the deaf or hearing impaired within a specified geographic area, or (3) a ward or branch that is organized for members who are deaf or hearing impaired.
+Members who use sign language, and their immediate family members or legal guardians, may choose to have their Church membership records in any of the following places:

+* Their local ward
+* A ward for the deaf and hard of hearing who live within that ward’s boundaries
+* A ward that hosts a group for the deaf and hard of hearing who live within a geographic area specified by the stake president or Area President

+To best meet the needs of these members and their families, an individual or family’s records may be in one unit, and they may be “out-of-unit” members in another.
+For example, an individual, a family, or part of a family may have their records in a unit for the deaf and hard of hearing, and they may be out-of-unit members in their local unit.
+For more information, see [33.6.25](33-records-and-reports.md#33625-out-of-unit-member-records).

+Members who are deaf or hard of hearing may attend virtually a unit or group organized for those who are deaf or hard of hearing outside of the members’ geographic area.
+They may do so even if their records are not in that unit.
+Before attending virtually, they should obtain permission from the bishop of the unit they desire to attend.

 ### 33.6.12 Records of Adopted Children